Devnet - Local network

 export CGO_CFLAGS="-D__BLST_PORTABLE__"

-7. Leaving the second terminal window open, switch to a third window.
-Complete all further steps in the new terminal window so that the lotus-miner and lotus daemon can continue to run.
+4. Leaving the first terminal window open, switch to a second window so that the lotus daemon can continue to run.
+Complete all further steps in another terminal window.

-8. Because environmental variables are reset when you open a new terminal window, you must re-export the LOTUS_PATH, LOTUS_MINER_PATH, LOTUS_SKIP_GENESIS_CHECK, CGO_CFLAGS_ALLOW and CGO_CFLAGS variables:
+1. Because environmental variables are reset when you open a new terminal window, you must re-export the LOTUS_PATH LOTUS_MINER_PATH, LOTUS_SKIP_GENESIS_CHECK, CGO_CFLAGS_ALLOW, and CGO_CFLAGS variables:

 export LOTUS_PATH=~/.lotus-local-net